shayanafzal/Business_Seasonal_Sustainability_Analysis/README.md

 Oahu would be an excellent location for the ice cream shop as the average temperature for June and December only differs by 4 degrees.
 The difference in summer and winter temperatures will not impact sales.
 ## Two Additional Queries
 1. The precipitation trends in Oahu can be analyzed to get a sense of the month-to-month fluctuations that may impact instore traffic.
+2. The stations that contributed to the weather observations can also be taken into consideration when planning on where to setup the ice cream shops.
+Locations closest to the stations would be best.